 How Much Money is In Hemp Production?

 VoteHemp is a non-profit agency that supports the commercial sale of hemp.
-Eric Steenstra, President of VoteHemp, says, “There’s a lot of excitement in the farming community because hemp is seen as a high-return crop.
+Eric Steenstra, President of VoteHemp, notes that “There’s a lot of excitement in the farming community because hemp is seen as a high-return crop.
 There are many farmers around the country who are struggling to make ends meet and they’re looking for an alternative like hemp to boost revenue.”

-Steenstra says it’s essential to look at the long-term picture of the hemp market.
+Steenstra says it’s important to look at the long-term picture of the hemp market.
 “Right now,” he says, “CBD is the hot commodity and is a significant driver of the market and profit for farmers.
 But as an agricultural crop, hemp has significant market potential for grain and fiber.”

 Hemp Depot, a Colorado company that manages its own farms and distributes CBD and hemp-based products, has already seen the potential that planting hemp holds.
 They sell hemp for CBD products at $35-$40 a pound and made $10 million last year selling approximately 25,000 pounds of hemp.